dereuromark/cakephp-test-helper/README.md

 With a browser backend generating tests or running them is just a simple mouse click.

 ### Further useful addons
-- URL array generation from string URLs
+- URL array generation from string URLs (respects routing, so it is basically also a reverse lookup)

 ## Installation